 P1 evangelism = Presence evangelism.
 All we need to do is be a presence in our community and people will be attracted to Jesus by our good works.

 P2 evangelism = Proclamation evangelism.
-We will not only be a presence, but we will look for opportunities to speak about Christ.
+We will not only be a presence, but we will look for opportunities to speak about Jesus.

 Here are 10 keys that will take your church from seeing evangelism as an optional extra to becoming an important priority.
 These keys will help you get back to basics.
 Why not give yourself a mark out of ten for each of these keys and start setting some goals that will help you become a New Testament Missional Church.